Warsha97/Warsha97/README.md

 - 👋 Hi, I’m a software engineer
-- 👀 I do both web and mobile development.
+- 🧑‍💻I do both web and mobile development.
-- Mainly I work with things in C#, Java, JavaScript realms
+- Mainly I work with things in C# and JavaScript realms.

 <!---
 Warsha97/Warsha97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.